cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 The logical operators && and || handle things differently when they are given values of different types.

-OR(||) operator checks the leftside value first.
+OR(||) operator checks the left-side value first.
 If it is true or truthy, it will directly return the first value.
-If the leftside value is false or falsy, it checks the rightside value.
-If the rightside value is true or truthy in this situation, it will directly return the rightside value; if it is false as well, then it will return the rightside value.
+If the left-side value is false or falsy, it returns the right-side value.

 ```javascript
 console.log("hello" || null) // prints: "hello"